Thomas

 United states senator jeff merkley (D)

-Jeff Merkley is Oregon’s junior senator serving in his third term.
-He is a member of the Appropriations Committee; the Budget Committee; the Environment and Public Works Committee; the Foreign Relations Committee; and the Rules and Administration Committee.
+Jeff Merkley is Oregon’s junior senator completing his third term.
+He is the ranking member of the Senate Budget Committee and a member of the Appropriations Committee; the Environment and Public Works Committee; the Foreign Relations Committee; and the Rules and Administration Committee.
 Merkley, who is married and the father of two, graduated from Stanford University and has a graduate degree from Princeton University.
 The Senator was once a Speaker of the Oregon House of Representatives.

 Thomas Rank: B